ahl27/ahl27.github.io/_posts/2024-01-05-cfortranr.md

 Finally, the strict R implementation `r_quick` is by far the slowest, clocking in at roughly 10x slower than the Fortran methods and about 30-50x slower than the C implementations.

+After writing this, I found older, much more comprehensive benchmarks that roughly parallel these results: good C code executes roughly 3-4x faster than good Fortran code.
+You can see lots of languages benchmarked against each other [here](https://web.archive.org/web/20100722074712/http://shootout.alioth.debian.org/u32q/benchmark.php?test=all&lang=all).
+Fortran was dropped from the benchmark in 2012, so the newest results are only from 2011.

 All this is to say: **C is definitely the fastest, and Fortran is relatively close.**
 If you need ultra-high performant code, C is likely your best option.
 However, if you're writing code that's tough to write in C, you can strike a nice balance